 AVN Satellite Image of hurricane Gustav.
 Courtesy of the National Oceanic and Atmospheric Administration (NOAA)

-According to Wikipedia, five factors are necessary to make hurricane formation possible: sea surface temperatures above 26.5 degrees Celsius (79.7°F) to at least a depth of 50 meters (163 feet); atmospheric conditions conducive to thunderstorm formation (temperatures decreasing quickly with altitude and a moist mid-troposphere); a pre-existing weather disturbance; a location at least 10 degrees from the equator, so that the Coriolis effect is strong enough to initiate the storm's rotation; and lack of vertical wind shear, which could otherwise can break apart the vertical structure of a tropical cyclone.
+According to Wikipedia, five factors are necessary to make hurricane formation possible: sea surface temperatures above 26.5 degrees Celsius (79.7°F) to at least a depth of 50 meters (163 feet); atmospheric conditions conducive to thunderstorm formation (temperatures decreasing quickly with altitude and a moist mid-troposphere); a pre-existing weather disturbance; a location at least 10 degrees from the equator, so that the Coriolis effect is strong enough to initiate the storm’s rotation;

 Tropical storm and hurricane season peaks from August through October with nearly all tropical cyclones forming within 30 degrees of the equator.
 Hurricanes typically affect the Gulf coast and Atlantic seaboard of the United States, although it is theoretically possible for a storm to hit southern California.
 Data from NOAA suggests indicated that San Diego was struck by a tropical cyclone in 1858.
 Warming oceans could increase the likelihood of such an occurrence in the future.